-- X-ray: An x-ray cannot show a rotator cuff tear as it does not display soft tissues, but it will show bone spurs, which may be indicative of a tear, or any other problems if they exist.
+- X-ray: An X-ray cannot show a rotator cuff tear, as it does not display soft tissues, but it will show bone spurs and other skeletal problems, which can be indicative of a tear.

-- MRI: An MRI can display the rotator cuff tear along with its location and size, which your doctor can use to determine how long you’ve had it based on the quality of the rotator cuff muscles.
+- MRI: Magnetic Resonance Imaging can display the rotator cuff tear, identifying its location and its size.
+Your doctor can determine how long the tear has been in place based on the quality of the rotator cuff muscles themselves.

-Can a rotator cuff tear heal on its own?
+Can a torn rotator cuff heal on its own?

 In most cases, a rotator cuff tear will not heal on its own.
-Instead, without treatment, rotator cuff tears can get larger and increase in pain over time, leading to permanent loss of motion or weakness in the shoulder.
+Instead, the tears can get larger and increase in pain over time, leading to permanent loss of motion or weakness in the shoulder.

 - Duration of symptoms: Your symptoms have lasted 6 to 12 months.